dillbyrne/random-agent-spoofer/README.md

 ## Icons

-Most of the icons used are from the  Unique-Round-Blue icon set by [Unique Design 10](http://www.uniquedesign10.com/).
+Most of the icons used are from the *Unique-Round-Blue* icon set by [Unique Design 10](http://www.uniquedesign10.com/).
 Some of these have been modified for RAS.

 Licence: Free for commercial use (Include link to authors website).

-The timer icon used is blue clock icon by [Double J Design](http://www.doublejdesign.co.uk/), it has been slightly modified.
+The timer icon used is *blue clock* icon by [Double J Design](http://www.doublejdesign.co.uk/), it has been slightly modified.

 Licence: Creative Commons (Attribution 3.0 Unported).

+The WhiteList icon is from the *For All* icon set by [Carlo Rodríguez](https://carlorodriguez.github.io/blog/2015/04/22/forall-icon-set/), the disabled varient was modified.

+Licence: Creative Commons Attribution 4.0 International License

 ## Contributing
 Pull requests are welcome.
 Feel free to ask for help or advice if you are unsure about something.